COVID-19 RELATED REQUEST FOR ACCOMMODATION OR WORKPLACE ADJUSTMENT

 If your request for a COVID-19 related workplace adjustment is because you are a caregiver for an individual with a disability; or you have a concern for someone in your household; or because of childcare issues, the interactive process for reasonable accommodation based on a medical condition or disability does not apply.

 You may be required to complete other documentation supporting your workplace adjustment request.
-Some examples of workplace adjustments may include, but is not limited to: a leave of absence; allowing remote work; providing PPE; enhancing physical distancing; modifying the work environment or work location; and/or modifying work schedules or non-essential work duties.
+Some examples of workplace adjustments may include, but are not limited to: a leave of absence; allowing remote work; providing PPE; enhancing physical distancing; modifying the work environment or work location; and/or modifying work schedules or non-essential work duties.

 Another resource for Staff employees is the central Employee & Labor Relations office.
 For Campus Employees: Directory of Campus Employee & Labor Relations.
 For UCLA Health Employees: Directory of UCLA Health Employee & Labor Relations.